-If you have a problem or question about your LGPS benefits, please contact your LGPS administering authority.
-They will try to put things right and answer any questions as quickly and efficiently as possible.
-If your query is about your contribution rate, please contact your council's HR or payroll section so they can explain how they decided which rate you should pay.
+If you have a problem or question about your LGPS benefits, please contact us.
+Contact details can be found at the end of this guide.
+We will try to put things right and answer any questions as quickly and efficiently as possible.
+If your query is about your contribution rate, please contact your payroll section so they can explain how they decided which rate you should pay.